xrg/openerp-client-web/README.txt

     port is the OpenERP server port...
     protocol is the protocol to be used (socket, http or https)

-Now start the eTiny server with `start-openerp` command, like:
+Now start the the web server with `start-openerp-web` command:

-    > start-openerp
+    > start-openerp-web

 If you see message showing `cherrypy._cperror.NotReady: Port not free.` make sure no other application is running on the specified port (8080 is default).

-You can change port for `eTiny` by changing `server.socket_port` value in `config/default.cfg`.
+You can change port by changing `server.socket_port` value in `config/default.cfg`.

 If everything is fine, open your favourite web browser and type